ferreirav/ferreirav/README.md

-- 👋 Hi, I’m @ferreirav
+- 👋 Hi there, my name is Vitor Ferreira
-- 👀 I’m interested in Ecology and Computational Methods
+- 👀 I’m a ecologist with strong interest and enthusiams for data science, computation and data vizualization
-- 🌱 I’m currently learning programming languages and I am passionate about DataViz
+- 🌱 I’m currently learning programming languages as well workflow managers